aixigo/PREvant/api/README.md

 The list of available handlebars variables:

+- `application`: The companion's application information
+  - `name`: The application name
 - `applicationPath`: The root path to the application.
 - `services`: An array of the services of the application.
 Each element has following structure:
   - `name`: The service name which is equivalent to the network alias